 A notary public can provide notarial services throughout the State of California.
 A notary public is not limited to providing services only in the county where the oath and bond are on file.
 In virtually all of the certificates the notary public is called on to complete, there will be a venue heading such as "State of California, County of ."
-The county named in the heading is the county where the signer personally appeared before the notary public and acknowledged signing the document.
+The county named in the heading is the county where the signer personally appeared before the notary public and acknowledged signing the document or where the signer swore to (or affirmed) and signed the document before the notary public in the case of a jurat.
 (Government Code section 8200)